balderdashy/sails/test/benchmarks/README.md

 $ mocha test/benchmarks
 ```

-To get a more detailed report with milisecond timings for each benchmark, run:
+To get a more detailed report with millisecond timings for each benchmark, run:

 ```sh
 $ mocha test/benchmarks -v